daniel3735928559/wip-ulam/README.md

 numbers in [seqs/seq1,2](seqs/seq1,2).
 The raw data needed to continue the computation is in `seqs/raw/s1m.gz`.

+A few things to note:

+From `experiment13`, there are now 1661 distinct `(i,n-j)`
+complementary pairs.

-A few things to note: Our crude measure of bias now favours 5422 as the modulus with the most extreme bias (rerunning `experiment6`):
+Our crude measure of bias now favours 5422 as the modulus with the most extreme bias (rerunning `experiment6`):

 ```
 5 333.0003003001649